-*Offer available on-line only.
+*10% off offer available on-line only.
 Excludes E-gift cards.
 Not valid for mail or phone orders and cannot be applied to previous or pending orders.
 10% off your online merchandise order will automatically apply to your order at checkout.
-Offer valid through 4:00 p.m (Eastern), Wednesday, May 29, 2019.
+Offer valid through 4:00 p.m (Eastern), Tuesday, November 19.
 Offer cannot be combined with any other discount, offer, promotion or coupon code; If your order qualifies for this 10% off online discount, then we will not display a coupon code box at checkout.
 Discount applies to orders before shipping & sales tax.
+Maximum redeemable discount is $60.
 Penn State Industries reserves the right to cancel any order due to unauthorized, altered or ineligible use of discount.

 This Antique Copper Housing Coffee Grinder Mechanism kit will make a great gift for any coffee lover.
 Build a one of a kind antique-style working coffee grinder using one these attractive Antique Copper mechanism.
 Simply build a box with a drawer.
 Drill a hole to accommodate the grinder mechanism.
 Plans are included.
 Includes knob on handle and is 3"x3"x5" high.
 This is a ceramic grinder

 Customer Photo Gallery

 See designs from creators like you

 "My best seller on Amazon!
 Customers love this coffee grinder, great quality, durable, and oh so awesome looking."

 "I made one to see how it looked and performed.
 It was great.
 I now have orders for 3 more.
 I modified the base dimensions to allow the placement of a shallow plastic bowl.
 The grounds can then be caught in the cup for storage.
 I will be supplying these cups to my customers along with the coffee grinder."